 Research says that more than 65% of users surf online, 55% read reviews and 47% check brand websites before visiting a showroom.
-The journey from online to offline is unquestionably paved with scepticism.
-However, many online leaders are integrating their digital and physical presence to interact with their shoppers and fulfil their needs.
+The journey from online to offline is unquestionably paved with skepticism.
+However, many online leaders are integrating their digital and physical presence to interact with their shoppers and fulfill their needs.

 With innovative solutions, brands are now utilizing digital natives to draw audiences offline, thus establishing strong connections with customers and enhancing in-store customer experience and purchases.
 For instance, the retail company, Max Fashion will soon be launching a new channel allowing users to place an online order in the store using digital kiosks, and have it delivered to their doorsteps.
 India’s multi-brand e-commerce beauty platform, Nykaa who started out as an online multi-label destination, launched its first store in Mumbai last year.
 With an aim to open 30 offline stores by 2020, Nykaa wants to enable shoppers to interact with its products firsthand.
 Beacon technology and location-based services are the biggest examples that can help brands target customers to make their buying experience memorable.
 These are the devices used by retailers to automatically send notifications and discounts to shoppers’ smart-phones when they enter a store.